kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 customresourcedefinition.apiextensions.k8s.io "csistoragecapacities.storage.k8s.io" deleted
 ```

-## Removing a Workload Management Workspace
+## Removing a Workload Description Space

+THIS SCRIPT IS BROKEN

-Deleting a WMW can be done by simply deleting its `space` object from
+Deleting a WDS (formerly WMW) can be done by simply deleting its
-the parent.
+`space` object from the parent.

 ```shell
 KUBECONFIG=$SM_CONFIG kubectl delete space -n spaceprovider-default example-wmw